 As a child, your caretakers were your only source of security, your only source of protection.
 When your core demands were not properly met, it hurt you.
 And it continues till you today.

 You are who you are today because of the environment you grew up in

 The way we perceive ourselves, our lives, our abilities, and the world around us – these are all a direct result of our inner child conditioning.

 Your relationship with your partner, your children, your colleagues, even with money… these are all the products of ideas that were embedded in you starting the day you were born.
 Or concepts you concluded (falsely or accurately) according to your personal history.

 Look, I am not here to blame your parents for everything that is wrong in your life.
 And I am definitely not a big believer in playing the victim role.

 But recognizing the fact that you suffered, acknowledging that you were perhaps mistreated (even if your parents were good people who never meant to harm you) is crucial to healing through inner child work.

 You owe it to yourself to take responsibility for your life by identifying the roots of your problems.

-I fully believe that any current negative emotions we may have are the result of our childhood experiences (or of our interpretation of it).
+I fully believe that most of the emotions we may have are the result of our childhood experiences (or of our interpretation of them).

 It is no wonder that millions of people suffer from different types of psychological issues.
 Their inner child speaks to them, ringing the bell of ‘please pay attention to me’.
 It’s about It is no wonder that people have to drag themselves to work, afraid of what the future holds.